 Attribution notice: Most Scripture quotations taken from the NASB.
 Saul and David painting by Rembrandt 1665-60.
 Saul Attacking David by Guercino (1646).

-Author's note: If you enjoyed this post, you may also like the other posts in this blog available through the Home page, such as The Servant of the Lord, The Shepherding Role of Elders, Success in God's Eyes, Accountable, correctable, and teachable, A Personality Profile of the Apostle Paul, Persecuted or Popular?, and Having a Servant's Heart.
+Author's note: If you enjoyed this post, you may also like the other posts in this blog available through the Home page, such as The Servant of the Lord, The Shepherding Role of Elders, Success in God's Eyes, Accountable, correctable, and teachable, A Personality Profile of the Apostle Paul, Persecuted or Popular?, David, A Man After God's Own Heart, and Having a Servant's Heart.
 You may also access my complete blog directory at "Writing for the Master."

 Len Lacroix is the founder of Doulos Missions International.
 He was based in Eastern Europe for four years, making disciples, as well as helping leaders to be more effective at making disciples who multiply, developing leaders who multiply, with the ultimate goal of planting churches that multiply.
 His ministry is now based in the United States with the same goal of helping fulfill the Great Commission. www.dmiworld.org.